 You may make an election to continue your basic, optional and dependent life insurance at the time of retirement.
 If you wish to elect new or increased life insurance as a retired employee, you must enroll and submit medical information during the calendar month of retirement or the two following calendar months.
 Coverage will be effective upon approval of PEIA's life insurance carrier.
-You may not elect or increase life insurance after this period.
+You may not add or increase life insurance after this period.
+As of July 1, 2022, PEIA is no longer responsible for the management of beneficiaries of PEIA life insurance policies.
+The designation of, changes to, and updates of beneficiary information is the responsibility of the PEIA life insurance vendor, MetLife.